itzahs/SSL-for-RS/README.md

 - Configuration files adapted from Classification-SemiCLS GitHub [3] for reproducibility and ease of experimentation.
   They provide the details of the experiments, including dataset splits, augmentations, and training settings.
 - Logs of the experimental results showcasing the performance of DSSL methods compared to supervised benchmarks.
-  The compressed version of all the logs can be downloaded from google drive [here].
+  The compressed version of all the logs can be downloaded from google drive [here](https://drive.google.com/file/d/1QgpzJQhVqFlFsAhd8DV8yxxuUW8h86eA/view?usp=sharing).

 ## References
 [1] K. Sohn, D. Berthelot, N. Carlini, Z. Zhang, H. Zhang, C. A. Raffel, E. D. Cubuk, A. Kurakin, and C. Li, "FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence," in Advances in Neural Information Processing Systems, vol. 33, H. Larochelle et al. (eds.), Curran Associates, Inc., 2020, pp. 596-608.